ionnich/SuperMind/1-Projects/Rust Excel Engine.md

 ### Flow?
 1. Read user input using calamarine?
-2. Select between 2 approaches:
-	1. Build the dependency map
+2. Logical table analysis?
+	1. Figure out which parts of the worksheet are logical?
+3. Parse excel into rust using pest?

 ### Unknowns
 - Pest's place in the project